qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 There is a "root character" in the beginning of document.
 It's invisible and cannot delete.

 For two insertions after the same character, the tie-breaker is `(timestamp, userId)`.
-Higher timestamp applies first.
-For the same timestamp, higher user id applies first.
+Higher timestamp ones appear first.
+For the same timestamp, higher user id ones appear first.

 It forms a tree.
 Each character is a node, containing visibility boolean flag.
 Each `insertAfter` operation is an edge pointing to new character.
-Traversing the tree in depth-first order (edges ordered by tie-breaker) and ignoring invisible ones gives document. [^text_edit_optimization] [^operational_transformation]
+The document is formed by traversing the tree in depth-first order (edges ordered by tie-breaker) while hiding invisible characters. [^text_edit_optimization] [^operational_transformation]

 [^text_edit_optimization]: There are optimizations.
 To avoid storing unique ID for each character, it can store many immutable text blocks, and use `(textBlockId, offsetInTextBlock)` as character ID.
 Consecutive insertions and deletions can be merged.
 The tree keeps growing, and need to be merged.
 The exact implementation is complex.